This goes beyond mere numbers. The political climate in Jamaica is gaining heat!

 I’m not an expert on global climate change, but ignoring community concerns and recommendations may lead to more dangerous issues, regardless of the political side, and everyone will suffer.

-If these zones are not regenerated with trees or other facilities, runoff from paved surfaces can also be gathered by insufficient drainage or inadequate infrastructure system and discharged into the water, bypassing wastewater treatment plants.
+If these areas are not regenerated with trees or other facilities, runoff from paved surfaces may be collected by insufficient drainage or an inadequate infrastructure system and discharged into the water, bypassing wastewater treatment plants.

 Photo by Pixabay